rsocket/rsocket/Protocol.md

 ## Terminology

-* __Frame__: A frame of data containing 1 or more headers chained together that contain data, control, and metadata.
+* __Frame__: A frame of data containing a request or a response.
 * __Transport__: Protocol used to carry ReactiveSockets protocol.
 Such as WebSockets, TCP, Aeron, etc.
 * __Stream__: Unit of operation (request/response, etc.).
 See [Design Principles](DesignPrinciples.md).
 * __Request__: A stream request.
 May be one of four types.
+* __Response__: A stream response.
+Comprised of 1 or more headers chained together that contain data, control, and metadata.
 * __Client__: The side connecting to a server.
 * __Server__: The side accepting connections from clients.
 * __Connection__: The instance of a transport session between client and server.